 Some of the CIL money we collect is retained for use in the area the development is based within and is often passed to a parish council.
 As Ormskirk does not have a parish council, we have shortlisted a further two projects that we would like Ormskirk residents and businesses to tell us their views on.
 These are:

 - £58,000 for improvements to West End playing field

 - £10,000 for an extension to the play area at Halsall Lane Park

-Councillor David Evans, Portfolio Holder for Planning, said: “"CIL money can really make a difference for our communities and we want as many residents as possible to get involved in this consultation and help the Council decide how the money should be spent."
+Councillor David Evans, Portfolio Holder for Planning, said: “CIL money can really make a difference for our communities and we would like to hear how you think the money should be spent."

 All comments received will be considered as we prepare our final recommendations.
-A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2020.
+A final decision on how we spend CIL monies will be made by our Cabinet later in 2020.